energy deregulation, champion energy, fixed rate, variable rate, electricity payments, kWh usage, kilowatt hour

 We do not currently offer the ability to permanently change your payment due date.
-Please contact our Customer Care center if you need a payment extension.
+Please contact our Customer Care team if you need to make payment arrangements.

 The changing of meter read dates is typically reserved for larger commercial users and is not allowed by residential customers.